uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

    Make sure to include both forward slashes (/).

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Insert-Edit_Image.png
-    :alt: Image of the Insert image dialog box with a reference to a file
+    :alt: An image of the Insert image dialog box with a reference to an image file.
+    :width: 400

-4. Enter alternative text in the **Image description** field.
-This text becomes the value of the ``alt`` attribute in HTML and is required for your course to be fully accessible.
+#.
+Enter alternative text in the **Image description** field.
+This text becomes
+   the value of the ``alt`` attribute in HTML and is required for your course to be fully accessible.
 See :ref:`Best Practices for Describing Images` for more information.

 #.
 As needed, customize the image dimensions.
 Keep **Constrain proportions**
-   checked to ensure the image keeps the same width and height proportions.
+   selected to ensure the image keeps the same width and height proportions.

    With **Constrain proportions** selected, you only change one dimension.
 When you tab out of the field, the other dimension changes to a value that